pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 (add-coc)=
 ## Add a CODE_OF_CONDUCT file to your repo

-Now that you have added a LICENSE to your project, you are ready to add a file called `CODE_OF_CONDUCT.md` to your package directory.
+Now that you have added a LICENSE to your project, you are ready to add a `CODE_OF_CONDUCT.md` to your package directory.
+The `CODE_OF_CONDUCT.md` should be placed at the root of your project directory, similar to the LICENSE file,.

 A `CODE_OF_CONDUCT` file is critical to supporting your community as it grows.
 The `CODE_OF_CONDUCT`:

 1. Establishes guidelines for how users and contributors interact with each other and you in your software repository.